Visiting Cotehele: what you need to know

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 Please bring a face covering with you when you visit.
-You will be required to wear a face covering when inside the restaurant, shop, gallery, second-hand bookshop, toilets, visitor reception and the Chapel-in-the-Woods.
+You will be required to wear a face covering when visiting any of our enclosed spaces at Cotehele, this includes the toilets and any other indoor areas which are open.

 If you’re showing any symptoms of coronavirus, or if you’ve been in contact with anyone that has the virus in the last 14 days, please don’t visit.